hypertiny/tito-blog/_posts/2013-08-12-the-weekly-tito-events-roundup.markdown

 The [Great British Node Conference](https://tito.io/nodeuk/great-british-node-conference) goes on sale today, so what better day to do a roundup of some interesting events on Tito.

-Over 500 tickets have been sold accross 40 events in the last week on Tito, among them some fantastic events.
+Over 500 tickets have been sold accross 40 events in the last week on Tito.
+Here are some highlights.

 [Distill](http://distill.engineyard.com/), [Engine Yard](http://www.engineyard.com)'s first developer conference was last week, and [it sounds](https://twitter.com/distill) like it was a great show.